A Texas Non-Profit CorporationApproved: October 22, 2018

 9.3 Books and Records.
 Grace After Fire shall keep correct and complete books and accounting records and shall also keep minutes of the proceedings of its Board.

 9.4 Salaries.
-The Board of Directors shall hire and fix the compensation of the CEO/President.
-They will consult with the CEO/President during the budget preparation about the current or proposed staffing structure necessary to carry out business of the organization.
+The Board of Directors shall hire and fix the compensation of the Executive Director.
+They will consult with the Executive Director during the budget preparation about the current or proposed staffing structure necessary to carry out business of the organization.

 10.2 Reimbursement for Out-of-Pocket Expenses.
 If a claim for indemnification or advancement of expenses hereunder is not paid in full by Grace After Fire within ninety (90) days after a written claim has been received by Grace After Fire, the claimant may at any time thereafter bring suit against Grace After Fire to recover the unpaid amount of the claim, and if successful in whole or in part, the claimant shall be entitled to be paid also the expenses of prosecuting such claim.
 Such indemnification or advancement of costs of defenses are not permitted under the TBOC, but the burden of proving such defense shall be on Grace After Fire.
 Neither the failure of Grace After Fire (including its Board of Directors or any committee thereof, special legal counsel, or members, if any) to have made its determination prior to the commencement of such action that indemnification of, or advancement of costs of defense to, the claimant is permissible in the circumstances nor an actual determination by Grace After Fire (including its Board of Directors or any committee thereof, special legal counsel, or members, if any) that such indemnification or advancement is not permissible shall be a defense to the action or create a presumption that indemnification or advancement is not permissible.